Charge Card or Business Credit Card: What’s the Difference?

 Like a credit card, there will still be an application, which will require proof of income, but after that, you can use a charge card for any payment required for your business to run.
 The fundamental difference between the two is that a charge card has no interest, and the balance needs to be paid in full for each statement period.
 This may also be paired with a small monthly fee for each card.
 Compared to interest fees, a monthly charge can be a cheaper option for you for business credit.

 Charge Card vs Credit Card

 Once assessed, charge cards will allow you and your employees to make purchases on behalf of the business, with payment due in full at the end of the monthly billing cycle.
-Both charge and credit cards offer rewards, but you must be wary that up front rewards can distract from longer-term contracts or significant interest rates.
+Both charge and credit cards offer rewards, including the ability to earn points, access airport lounges and get travel insurance when the card is used to pay for trips.
+Examples of these cards include the Amex Platinum card and the Diners Club card.
+But you must be wary that upfront rewards can distract from longer-term contracts or significant interest rates.

 Charge card advantages

 With this understanding, does a charge card sound right for you?
 If your business can rely on a consistent cash flow, then having an interest-free line of credit that is paid off each month might be a good fit.
 As a business owner or finance manager, it will allow you to have more control over spending and budgeting while providing a seamless payment method for business purchases.
 Company charge cards also allow you to empower your staff with the ability to purchase on behalf of the business.
 With a small monthly fee, the charge card is low risk, especially if you can rely on a consistent monthly income.